fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-vuejs-in-fusiontime.md

 The data for the above chart is shown in the table below:

-The data for the above chart is shown in the table below:

 Time | Sales
 - | -
 01-Feb-11 | 8866